 Hungarian Academy of Sciences

-The Floating Bus Tour starts from where Budapest’s most clever and wise people work.
+The Floating Bus Tour starts from where Budapest’s best minds work.

-Count István Széchenyi, for whom the Széchenyi Chain Bridge in the city center is also named, founded it.
+The Academy was founded by Count István Széchenyi, for whom the Széchenyi Chain Bridge in the city center is also named.

 Dohány Street Synagogue